Retractable Roof Facts

 - Roof panels can be operated independently to produce micro shading effects.

 - Fifth retractable roof built over a ballpark in the U.S.

 An Engineering Marvel

-The retractable roof consists of three metal decked operable panels: one upper panel and two lower panels.
-The East and West panels are at a lower elevation over the stands and the center panel is at the highest elevation with 200 feet clear over second base to allow for "pop-flies".
-The retractable roof mechanization system is supported by two horizontal concrete track beams approximately 548 feet apart and 750 feet long.
-When open, the Center Panel retracts to the west main entrance plaza and the East and West panels will retract underneath the Center panel.
+The retractable roof consists of three metal decked operable panels: one (1) upper panel and two (2) lower panels.
+The East and West panels are at a lower elevation over the stands and the center panel is at the highest elevation with 216 feet clear over second base to allow for "pop-flies".
+The retractable roof mechanization system is supported by two horizontal concrete track beams approximately 566 feet apart and 750 feet long.
+When open, the Center Panel retracts over the west main entrance plaza and the East and West panels will retract underneath the Center panel.

-The challenge is to move a combined 19 million pounds within 13 minutes, traveling at a speed of 39 feet per minute.
-Each of the three panels can move simultaneously or individually to provide partial shading to the field surface and patrons.
+The challenge is to move a combined 19 million pounds within 13 - 15 minutes, traveling at a speed of 39 feet per minute.

 How it Works

 Composed of nearly 8,300 tons of high-strength steel, the span of each retractable roof panel from rail to rail is approximately 530 feet at each lower panel and 566 feet at the upper panel.
 The opening created by the long span of the 45 foot deep upper panel trusses is wider than any NFL retractable roof stadium.
 The south track beam structure is lower than the north track beam to minimize the overall building height and allow for roof panel movement due to the effects of sun and wind.